 Note: Make sure to perform and report the OCT measurements in line with the APOSTEL recommendations34 and perform quality control according to the OSCAR-IB consensus criteria35.
 As these recommendations have been developed for human OCT images, some criteria are not or only partially applicable.

-1.3.1 To image the right eye, position the holder as presented in Figure 1A to ensure that the right eye bulb of the rodent faces the camera.
+1.3.1 To image the left eye, position the holder as presented in Figure 1A to ensure that the left eye bulb of the rodent faces the camera.

 1.3.2 Press the Start button in the right corner of the control panel display to start the acquisition mode.

-1.3.3 Set the filter lever to A and select BR+OCT for Blue reflectance fundus imaging and B-scan acquisition on the control panel.
+1.3.3 Set the filter lever to R and select BR+OCT for Blue reflectance fundus imaging and B-scan acquisition on the control panel.

 1.3.4 Set the focus distance to approx. 38 diopters using the focus knob on the back of the camera and zoom in on the retina until the OCT scan is visible on the screen.